pauls3/Brain/README.md

 ![alt text](https://github.com/pauls3/Brain/blob/master/images/class_distribution.png)

 ### Deep-Learning Model
-We used the (SSD Mobilenet v2 COCO model in TensorFlow 1.14.)[https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md] We performed transfer learning on this model using our custom dataset using a 70 (train) / 20 (validation) / 10 (test) split.
+We trained and tested multiple models, like YOLOv5, RESNET, and SSD.
+We ended up using SSD Mobilenet v2 COCO model in TensorFlow 1.14 as that was the best performing model for us. [https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md] We performed transfer learning on this model using our custom dataset using a 70 (train) / 20 (validation) / 10 (test) split.
 The splits were done by partitioning both the "clean" and "noisy" sets seperatly to create a balanced training, validation, and test splits.
 After training the model until the validation curved flattened, we tested the model and got the following results:
   * Average Precision @ IoU = 0.50:0.95 = 0.738
   * Average Precision @ IoU = 0.50      = 0.991
   * Average Precision @ IoU = 0.75      = 0.907